 Hoppy beer brewers beware, you should be waiting at least two weeks but no more than three to four months.
 Hops will lose their flavor over time, so you don’t want to wait too long.
 (Impatient brewers take note- hoppy beer might be the brew for you!)

 High-gravity brews with a correspondingly high alcohol content should be conditioned for an extra few weeks.
-They will become more complex with age and should go a step further than conditioning.
+Beers with higher ABV will typically become more complex with age and should go a step further than conditioning.
 They should be aged, like wine.

 Conversely, low-gravity brews with a low alcohol content do not need to be “aged”, per see and can typically be enjoyed after just a couple of weeks of bottle conditioning.
 Though they may become slightly more complex due to the malt make-up, they do not need nearly as long as the high alcohol malts.

 Hoppy beers lose their hop flavor over time

 Aging hoppy beer is not something that any brewer recommends.
 They need to be watched carefully and closely, as their flavor can change over time.

 How can you determine when your hoppy beer is ripe for drinking, and when it is starting to become too aged?

 As we have already mentioned, a simple taste test can do the trick.
 After two weeks, try taking a sip from one bottle.
 If you think it needs more time, go for another week.
 As it gets closer to the flavor you want to achieve, try one every day.
 It might seem like a waste of beer at first, but once you get the hang of it and take diligent notes, you won’t need to do this every time you brew.